 New cameras, lenses, and accessories open up the possibility of fresh adventures in photography.
-In reality, though, most of us have to make do with what we’ve got, upgrading to new camera kit as and when we can afford it.
-With that in mind, here are 15 suggestions to help beginning and intermediate photographers improve your photography without splashing out on new gear.
+In reality, though, most of us have to make do with what we’ve got, upgrading to a new camera kit as and when we can afford it.
+With that in mind, here are 15 suggestions to help beginning and intermediate photographers improve their photography without splashing out on new gear.

 With the creative flexibility that photo editing tools like Adobe Photoshop offer, many rely on post-processing to improve their photos.
 However, if you are not keen on getting all techie and learning the ropes of photo editing tools, you can still come up with nice photos.
 As photographers and artists, we all hit creative walls.
 We work hard to improve our skills; we learn new things and then it seems we hit a wall.
-Sometimes I think we over complicate problems like this, searching for some magical trick that will give us the creative perspective we are looking for.
+Sometimes I think we overcomplicate problems like this, searching for some magical trick that will give us the creative perspective we are looking for.
 If you are like me you know that usually doesn’t work.
 Instead, here is a collection of tips you can go out and try today to improve your photography and develop your creative eye.
 Pay no attention to the order, they are all completely random.

 1. Find a setting and stick with it